gabriel-fabian/cuex/README.md

 This API offers three endpoints, one for converting values between two currencies and two other for listing all requests or user specific ones.

+To make the request to the API is recommended to use Postman, Curl or something similar.

 ### **Converting Currencies**

+For a list containing all currencies check the [Available Currencies](#available-currencies) section.

 To convert value between two currencies, you can make a `POST` request to `https://cuex-app.herokuapp.com/api/convert` for the deployed app on Heroku or `localhost:4000/api/convert` when using in development mode.
 This request needs a Json body with valid currency types as follows: